 The scholarship funds are designated for fall and spring semesters and cannot be used for other semesters or terms without prior approval and often with restrictions.

 The scholarship may only be applied toward a student's undergraduate degree.
-Banneker/Key Scholarship recipients who graduate from their undergraduate program early cannot receive the unused portion of their scholarship money toward graduate school or any graduate portion of a combined bachelor's/master's program.
+Banneker/Key Scholarship recipients who graduate from their undergraduate program early cannot receive the unused portion of their scholarship money in cash, apply the unused funding from a full academic year in their last semester or use it for graduate school/any graduate portion of a combined bachelor's/master's program.

 The Office of Student Financial Aid (OSFA) strongly recommends students complete the Free Application for Federal Student Aid (FAFSA) if they have not already done so for the current academic year.

 The student must maintain a minimum 3.20 cumulative GPA.
 The GPA used for this review is not rounded.
 Therefore, a 3.199 does not equal a 3.20 cumulative GPA.
 OSFA will review the cumulative GPA at the conclusion of each fall and spring semester.

 In the event the student fails to maintain a 3.20 cumulative GPA, the student will have one probationary semester to raise their GPA.
 After the probationary semester, if the student's cumulative GPA is again below a 3.20, the scholarship will be canceled for any future semesters.